College of Saint Benedict and Saint John's University: Student government

 The Saint John's Senate (SJS) is SJU's elected student government, and the Saint Ben's Senate (SBS) is CSB's elected student government.

 The Senates, while individually governing in the interest of their own student body, work closely together with students, faculty, staff, and university administrators to enhance all aspects of student life.

 Student-run media

-All student media are run independently of the CSB-SJU administration.
+All student media are run independently of the CSB and SJU administration.